Introduction

 Apple Cider Vinegar

-It balances the pH level of your skin and kills odor-causing bacteria.
-Dab it on with a cotton ball.
+It neutralizes the PH of your skin and destroys bacteria that cause odor.
+Apply it with a cotton ball.

 Baking Soda